The Goodies: Goodies songs

 "All Things Bright and Beautiful" was released as a single credited to The Goodies in 1973, although it had been recorded in 1966 when they were part of I'm Sorry, I'll Read That Again.

 The first true Goodies album, The Goodies Sing Songs From The Goodies, was released in 1973 and reissued as The World of the Goodies in 1974.
 "The Goodies Theme" was released as a single in 1973.

 They had a string of successful chart singles penned by Bill Oddie.
 In 1974–75, they chalked up five hit singles in twelve months: "The Inbetweenies", "Black Pudding Bertha", "Nappy Love" and "The Funky Gibbon" (all performed during the episode "The Goodies – Almost Live"), and "Make a Daft Noise for Christmas".

 "The Funky Gibbon" was their biggest hit, reached number 4 in the UK Singles Chart.
 The Goodies made an appearance on Top of the Pops with the song.
 They also performed it during the Amnesty International show A Poke in the Eye (with a Sharp Stick).
 "The Funky Gibbon" became a favourite in the United States on Dr. Demento's radio shows and reached number 79 on the Billboard Hot 100 in 1975.

 The New Goodies LP, which featured most of the hit singles, reached number 25 on the UK Albums Chart in 1975.

 Goodies Theme

 Three variations of the Goodies Theme were used on the opening titles for the 1970–1982 television series.
-Apart from the original Goodies Theme, used from 1970–1972 and released as a single, two other variations surfaced, one, with a contemporary feel from 1973–1974, sung by Bill and then the third and final theme for the rest of the series from 1975 onwards, again sung by Bill.
+Apart from the original Goodies Theme, used from 1970 to 1972 and released as a single, two other variations surfaced, one, with a contemporary feel from 1973–1974, sung by Bill and then the third and final theme for the rest of the series from 1975 onwards, again sung by Bill.
 This variation lasted for the rest of the TV series and also surfaced on later Goodies LPs and, eventually, singles.